wmvndrscht/wmvndrscht.github.io/_posts/2022-07-06-why-I-joined-ef.md

 In April, I joined the Entrepreneur First (EF) London 18th cohort.
 Here's an unpublished blog post I wrote before joining EF.

 I've always considered starting a company - I would love to take on a big challenge and build an incredible product.
 But I've always thought, can I be a founder, have I got what it takes?
-To know, you need to take the leap.
+To know, I need to take the leap.

-To make this leap, a few realisations have helped me:
+A few realisations have helped me to take this leap:

 **Founders are incredible, but they too were unproven talent in their early days.**